Idol-IT/iwi/README.md

 =====================

 #### May 17, 2012
+* Recreating cache if cache is missing
+* If the original image is overwritten, the cache will be changed

+#### May 17, 2012
 * `adaptive()` combination of resize & crop, helps to making thumbnail.

 #### May 15, 2012